ReviewETF Logo

 International small cap (satellite)

 This gives you a diversified core (VGS + VGAD), currency hedging on a portion, and satellite positions in quality and small-cap for factor diversification.
-For the full satellite playbook, see our Satellite Portfolio guide.
+For the full satellite playbook, see How to Build Your Satellite Portfolio with ETFs.

 Choose